 Maggy Rozycki Hiltner

 Rozycki Hiltner is known for her use of vintage imagery and traditional techniques to create complex, contemporary art.
 Her work has been featured in group and solo exhibitions all over the United States and internationally, from Los Angeles to New York City, and from Montana to Kansas to Michigan.
-This fall, she was the Artist-In-Residence at the Yellowstone Art Museum while her 288-square-foot hand-stitched piece, Vantage Point, was on exhibit.
-Currently, you can find her large-scale collaged embroidery in the touring exhibit, Extreme Fibers: Textile Icons and the New Edge, at Michigan’s Dennos Museum Center.
-In 2016, she will have solo exhibitions at the Lawrence Arts Center, KS, Bellevue Arts Museum, WA, and in May 2017 at the Missoula Art Museum.
+In the fall of 2015, she was the Artist-In-Residence at the Yellowstone Art Museum while her 288-square-foot hand-stitched piece, Vantage Point, was on exhibit.
+Currently, her large-scale collaged embroidery can be seen in the touring exhibit, Extreme Fibers: Textile Icons and the New Edge, at Michigan’s Dennos Museum Center.
+In 2016, she had solo exhibitions at the Lawrence Arts Center, KS, Bellevue Arts Museum, WA, and in May 2017 at the Missoula Art Museum.
 Her work is carried in Montana at Toucan Gallery in Billings, tart in Bozeman, and Turman Larison in Helena.

 Winner of the Jessie Wilber and Frances Senska Individual Artist Award, established by a private gift to the arts council from Stacy Hamm and Sage Walden.